saplouie/quest-submissions/Chapter 4.0/Day 3 NFT Contract.md

 1. Why did we add a Collection to this contract?
 List the two main reasons.
+We need a container to hold multiple NFTs in one path since only one item can be saved at a path

 2. What do you have to do if you have resources "nested" inside of another resource? ("Nested resources")